 With these questions answered, you can ponder further on the rest of the 9 points below.

 Most of us go for branded stuff or buy something based on people’s recommendation.
 I don’t see why not the same for choosing a good webhost.
-The odd thing is that some people do not place huge importance in knowing what is out there or what people recommend and decide purely on price and the declared services provided. best hosting sites canada like BlueHost have good reputation.
+The odd thing is that some people do not place huge importance in knowing what is out there or what people recommend and decide purely on price and the declared services provided. best hosting like BlueHost have good reputation.